-As a painter I am interested in the language of painting and how this language has been framed by its cultural conditions and the historical legacy of painting in general.
-My studio practice examines how a renewed consideration of these contextual elements offers possibilities for a contemporary practice.
+I am interested in the language of painting and how this language has been framed by its cultural conditions, historical tradition and gender politics.
+My studio practice examines how a renewed consideration of these contextual elements offers possibilities for a contemporary painting practice.
 These interests are grounded in my research for a practice-led PhD in which I explored the notion of cultural recycling (abstract).

-I approach this notion of ‘recycling’ with a painting practice that deals with mimetic assimilations and re-interpretations of Modernism’s formal vocabulary and stylistic devices, re-presenting them in a manner that deliberately goes against the prevalent ideology of their time.
-Comparing my task to the work of a language interpreter who is dealing with cross-cultural differences which defy straightforward translations, I am interested in the implications of such stylistic translations and the possibilities they reveal.
+In my studio practice I approach this notion of ‘recycling’ with paintings that deal with mimetic assimilations and re-interpretations of Modernism’s formal vocabulary and stylistic devices, re-presenting them in a manner that deliberately goes against the prevalent ideology of their time.